Robert Francis (musician): Strangers in the First Place (2012)

 It was announced that Francis would release his third album, and first with Vanguard Records, Strangers in the First Place, on May 22, 2012.

 The album was recorded in Malibu, California, at the "Eagle's Watch" House designed by famed architect Harry Gesner.

 He performed Perfectly Yours on The Tonight Show with Jay Leno on July 19, 2012.

 Francis was invited to Bob Weir's TRI Studios to play songs off Strangers In The First Place with Yahoo Music describing the performance as "endless nostalgia and nuance in each note."

 Heaven (2014)

 Francis' fourth studio album, "Heaven", was released on Aeronaut Records on June 3, 2014.

 The song "Baby Was the Devil" was used in the fifth episode of season 5 of the series Shameless.

-Fire Engine Red and Empire Blues (2016)
+Fire Engine Red (2016)

-Robert Francis' Fifth Studio Album, "Fire Engine Red" was released on May 13, 2016.
+In early 2015, Robert Francis set out to record a new album, entitled "Empire Blues".
+The project was subsequently abandoned, however.
+Following a series of recordings in various Los Angeles studios, a period of time leaving Francis feeling uninspired, he relocated to León, Mexico.
+Recording there resulted in what would become Francis' sixth studio album, "Fire Engine Red", which was released on May 13, 2016.

+Indian Summer (2017)

-On November 28, 2016, Francis announced that he is returning to work on his next record, Empire Blues, which he had begun work on before Fire Engine Red.
+On November 28, 2016, Francis announced that he was returning to work on Empire Blues, which he had begun working on before Fire Engine Red.
+Again, however, the recording sessions for Empire Blues were set aside.
+On November 3, 2017, Francis released Indian Summer via Aeronaut Records.

+Amaretto & The End Times, Vol. 1 (2020)

+On May 1, 2020, Robert Francis released his eighth studio album, Amaretto.
+Barely two months later, on June 19, he released a followup to Amaretto, The End Times, Vol. 1.